mimran1980/rusteron_gsr/README.md

 The modules in **rusteron** aim to replicate and extend the capabilities available in the Aeron ecosystem, while simplifying their use for developers accustomed to Rust.

-For quick start use static lib with precompiled C libraries.
+For quick start use static lib with precompiled C libraries if your running on a mac.
 This will not require cmake or java to be installed on your system.

 ```toml
 rusteron-archive = { version = "0.1", features= ["static", "precompile"] }